motkeg/linux-design/ex2/ex2.md

 exercise exceptional care.
 Check also the `stage/dev` directory.

-If the `stage` directory exists, it must be removed first, after the user confirms the destructive operation, or when `--overwrite` is supplied as a script option.
+If the `stage` directory exists, it must be removed first, after the user confirms the destructive operation, or when `-o` / `--overwrite` is supplied as a script option.

 ## Good luck!